A Universal HKR Theorem: Applications and complements

 \subsubsection{\textbf{q-analogue}}

-\mylabel{qanaloguefilteredcircle} As a start, working around the prime $p$ can be relaxed and definitions can be done over $\bbZ$.
+\mylabel{qanaloguefilteredcircle} As a start, we relax the restriction of working $p$ locally and attempt to make sense of these constructions over $\bbZ$.
 A first possibility is simply to use big Witt vectors and define the filtered group scheme $H$ as the intersection of all kernels of the endomorphisms $\calG_p$ for all primes $p$.
 There is however a second possible description, which has the merit of showing the natural q-deformed version, which we now describe.

 We start by the filtered formal group $\mathbb{G}$, interpolating between the formal multiplicative and the formal additive group over $\bbZ$.
 The corresponding formal group over $\mathbb{A}^1$ is given by $X+Y+\lambda XY$ where $\lambda$ is the coordinate on the affine line.
 The underlying formal group is $\widehat{\mathbb{G}_m}$ whereas the associated graded is $\widehat{\mathbb{G}_a}$ together with its natural graduation given the natural action of $\mathbb{G}_m$.
 The algebra of distributions of the filtered formal scheme $\mathbb{G}$ defines a filtered commutative and cocommutative Hopf algebra $\mathcal{R}$.
 This algebra can be described explicitely as being the algebra of integer valued polynomials, that is the subring of $\bbQ[X]$ formed by all polynomials $P$ such that $P(\mathbb{Z})\subset \mathbb{Z}$.
-The filtration is then induced the the degree of polynomials.
+The filtration is then induced the degree of polynomials.

 The associated graded to this filtration is the ring $Gr\mathcal{R}$ of divided powers over $\mathbb{Z}$.
 This is the subring of $\bbQ[X]$ generated by the $\frac{X^n}{n!}$. \\

 An integral version of the filtered group scheme $\Hgroup$, and of the filtered circle $\Filcircle$, can then be defined as $\mathsf{H}_{\bbZ}:=\Spec(Rees(\mathcal{R}))$, where $Rees(\mathcal{R})$ is the Rees construction associated to the filtered Hopf algebra $\mathcal{R}$.
 The integral version of the filtered circle is then defined to be